 Most people don't think that men develop osteoporosis.
-This disease, which makes bones thin and fragile and can fracture easily, is mostly associated with women.
+The disease makes bones thin and fragile and prone to fracture easily, and is mostly associated with women.
 Doctors don't often discuss the issue with their male patients.
 But men can get the hip and other bone fractures that come with osteoporosis, too, and it's no less painful or debilitating for them than it is for women.

 Fractures resulting from osteoporosis most commonly occur in the hip, spine, and wrist, and can be permanently disabling.
 Hip fractures are especially dangerous.
 Hip fractures occur at older ages in men, which might explain why men who break a hip are more likely to die of complications than women.
 More than half of all men who suffer a hip fracture go from the hospital to a nursing home, and 79 percent of those who survive for one year still live in nursing homes or intermediate care facilities.